CAPDGroup/CAPDexercises/04-boundary-value-problem/README.md

 # EXERCISE:
-**Validate the existence of a solution to a BVP for a 2DOF Henon-Heiles hamiltonian.**
+**Validate the existence of a solution to a BVP for a 2DOF hamiltonian.**

 ### Problem description:
 The Henon-Heiles hamiltonian is given by